15 Social Media Concepts to Make You a More Marketable Social Media Professional in 2013

 - Most Influential Social Media Personalities Of 2012 (forbes.com)

 - How to Jumpstart Your 2013 Social Media Plan (radian6.com)

 - 10 Easy-To-Digest Small Business Social Media Tips (amsterdamprinting.com)

 TOPIC: Social Media Marketing

-A Forbes Top 30 Social Media Power Influencer and creator of the AdAge Top 100 Global Marketing Blog Windmill Networking, Neal is a social media keynote speaker who is also known for his two award-winning and critically acclaimed social media books: ”Maximizing ...
+A Forbes Top 50 Social Media Power Influencer two years in a row and creator of the AdAge Top 100 Global Marketing Blog Windmill Networking (recently rebranded as Maximize Social Business), Neal is a global social media speaker who also teaches as part of the Rutgers University Mini Social Media MBA Program.
+As an author, Neal is best known for his definitive book on social media strategy ...

 Social Media Today